Nephrology

 There are two types of dialysis:

-One of the treatment options available for patients with end stage kidney disease is a kidney transplant.
+One of the treatment options available for patients with end-stage kidney disease is a kidney transplant.
 This involves surgically implanting a functional kidney that may come from a living or a deceased donor.
-Following transplantation, patient needs to be on lifelong medications to improve its survival.
+Following transplantation, the patient needs to be on lifelong medications to improve its survival.

-Kokilaben Hospital has one of the city’s largest dialysis unit, with latest technology, that provides all types of dialysis.
-Utmost care is given to quality with well trained and compassionate staff.
-A state-of-the-art water purification plant along with regular water tests ensures a continuous supply of ultra-pure water for dialysis.
+Kokilaben Hospital has one of the city’s largest dialysis units, with the latest technology, that provides all types of dialysis.
+Utmost care is given to quality with well-trained and compassionate staff.
+A state-of-the-art water purification plant, along with regular water tests, ensures a continuous supply of ultra-pure water for dialysis.

 The centre boasts of specialists dedicated to each specialty as mentioned above, which include